masood-ur-rehman/react-weather-app/README.md

 Weather App is weather data aggregator that takes the weather predictions from MetaWeather.com.

+You need to configure & update the path of weather.php before running an app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts